Overview

 );

-Analyze the program to determine what drilling operations are not necessery because they already exist on the workpiece.
+Analyze the program to determine what drilling operations are not necessary because they already exist on the workpiece.

 A reduced size tool is generated for each operation.
 If the tool does not remove any material then the operation is determined to be redundant and its workingstep is disabled.